JFors-LUT/Portfolio/readme.txt

+Collection of my larger course work projects.
+Smaller assignments and repositories can be found at https://github.com/JFors-LUT?tab=repositories

 https://github.com/ainoal/olio_harkkatyo
 Mobile app for object oriented coding done in collaboration.
 My main tasks were co2_calculato and draw_tool.
 In addition to main tasks helped with other backend code functionality while others focused more on creating the frontend.